edyan/docker-xhgui/README.md

 ```

 Finally, launch the environment with : `docker-compose up --force-recreate`.
-Then call _http://localhost:8000/index.php_ in your browser and then get reports from _http://localhost:9000_.
+Then call _http://localhost:8000/index.php_ in your browser and  get reports from _http://localhost:9000_.